 Duxbury Systems has just released DBT 12.4 in January, 2019.
 It is brand new.
 Please tell your friends who use braille translation software about this.
 Click on the News link on the side of the page for the details.

-All of these braille charts are meant for Summary Reference Only.
-This means that the charts do not even begin to tell the whole story.
+This braille chart is meant for Summary Reference Only.
+This means that the chart does not even begin to tell the whole story.
 For example, braille contractions largely follow pronunciation.
 The th contraction is used in think, but not in pothole.
 Its use in pothole would suggest to a braille reader that the th sound is found in pothole.
 Words starting with "be", "ded", "den", and "der" are especially tricky.
 It is precisely for this reason that braille production software and braille transcribers are so useful: these rules are very subtle and difficult to master.

 Any person producing quality braille to meet contract standards should consult experts and not this or any other braille chart.

 The little house symbol is used in several different ways in these tables to reflect different rules and situations.
 The house symbol shows other text.
 This symbol is used to show which contractions can be used only in the beginning, middle, or end of a word.
-Looking at the BANA table, you can see that a "dropped d" in braille means "dis", "dd" or a period depending on whether it is in the beginning, middle, or end of a braille word.
+Looking at this chart, we see that "dis" needs to be at the beginning of a word, "ff" needs to be in the middle of a word, and that "ness" needs to be at the end of a word.
 The double house symbol adjacent to punctuation marks stands for text, making it possible to show the opening and closing parenthesis in a single entry.
-The double house symbol is also used to show how the space before the following braille word is removed after the words "by", "into", and "to".

 UEB Braille Chart

 Copyright Duxbury Systems, Inc. Thursday, August 12, 2021